RacheleAnderson/lsp-sim/README.md

 Anderson, R., Sandsten, M. Time-frequency feature extraction for classification of episodic memory.
 EURASIP J. Adv.
 Signal Process.
 2020, 19 (2020).

 available online (Open Access) at: https://doi.org/10.1186/s13634-020-00681-8

+Matlab code is available for repeating the study, see https://github.com/RacheleAnderson/lsp-time-frequency.
+This Python package is a simple version with the limited scope of simulating LSP realizations according to the model.

 ## License
 MIT License — see [LICENSE](LICENSE) for details.